Understanding Cognitive Behavioural Therapy

 - Journaling: Penning our thoughts can provide considerable clarity in our minds.
 Journaling is one of the powerful techniques that CBT practitioners utilise in their sessions to help individuals recognise their thought patterns.

-- Our team of professionals – including psychiatrists, psychologists and counsellors – is highly qualified in the mental health domain.
+- The team of professionals at our rehab center in Delhi – including psychiatrists, psychologists and counsellors – is highly qualified in the mental health domain.
 They also possess considerable knowledge and experience with CBT techniques, utilising them seamlessly in their therapy sessions.

 - We incorporate CBT as part of our residential as well as outpatient treatment plans, helping individuals identify and work on their negative thoughts to change their behaviours.